ortus-docs/coldbox-docs/intro/restful-data.md

 ```

 > **Tip** You can also avoid the extension and pass a URL argument called `format` with the correct format type: `?format=json`.

+You have now created a RESTFul service for your contacts listing, enjoy it.